backdrop-contrib/uc_addresses/README.txt

     review page and the order pages.

-You can configure the address formats for Ubercart Addresses at the Ubercart Addresses country formats page: admin/store/settings/countries/edit/uc_addresses_formats
+You can configure the address formats for Ubercart Addresses at the Ubercart Addresses address formats page: admin/store/settings/countries/uc_addresses_formats

 Dependencies